MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/fact-and-dimension-tables.md

 ms.reviewer: mblythe
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 03/12/2020
+ms.date: 03/17/2020
 ---
 # Fact and dimension tables

-When designing the schema for a Kusto database, it is useful to think of tables as broadly belonging to one of two categories:
+When designing the schema for a Kusto database, it's useful to think of tables as broadly belonging to one of two categories:
 * [Fact tables](https://en.wikipedia.org/wiki/Fact_table) and
 * [Dimension tables](https://en.wikipedia.org/wiki/Dimension_(data_warehouse)#Dimension_table).